fkrauer/COVID-19/README.md

 6. Click Preview & Export Data -> click Export (as csv) and save.
 CHANGE the file name: add “_adm0” at the end of the file name
 7. Open R, run the script sitrep_check.R.
 The only thing you have to change actively every time you add a sitrep is the number of the newest sitrep you want to add to the dataset.
 The rest should work automatically UNLESS WHO changes the reporting style.

+If anyone wants to take over updating the these datasets, please contact me on twitter @FabiKrauer or open an issue.
+I have to finish my PhD...

 ## How to use it
 The best way to work with the data is to read it with a stats software such as R: